Duplicate data is handled differently in Zap triggers and actions.

 Zapier relies on a few methods to make sure that your Zap does not trigger multiple times for a single "new" item.

-Deduplication has several important ramifications you should be aware of:
+Deduplication has several important effects:

-- Once Zapier has seen an item for a Zap, it will never trigger again even if the item is updated in the future.
+- Once Zapier has seen an item for a Zap, it will never trigger again—even if the item is updated in the future.